raspberrypilearning/burping-jelly-baby/worksheet.md

     We're going to need a burping sample sound file for this project so we'll use one from Sonic Pi.

-1. Make a copy of Sonic Pi's sound samples folder with the following command:
+1. Make a copy of Sonic Pi's sound of a burp with the following command:

     ```bash
     cp /opt/sonic-pi/etc/samples/misc_burp.wav burp.wav
     ```

-    This will copy the misc_burp sound file from the sonic-pi folder into the jellybaby folder and rename it to burp.wav.
+    This will copy the misc_burp sound file from the sonic-pi folder into the jellybaby folder and rename it to burp.wav

 3. Now test that you can play the sound file using `omxplayer` by typing: